Jared and Jerusha Hess

-Jared Lawrence Hess (born July 18, 1979) and Jerusha Elizabeth Hess (née Demke; born May 12, 1980) are husband-and-wife American filmmakers best known for their work on Napoleon Dynamite (2004), Nacho Libre (2006) and Gentlemen Broncos (2009), all of which they co-wrote and which were directed by Jared (Nacho Libre was co-written with Mike White).
+Jared Lawrence Hess (born July 18, 1979) and Jerusha Elizabeth Hess (née Demke, born May 12, 1980) are husband-and-wife American filmmakers known for their work on Napoleon Dynamite (2004), Nacho Libre (2006) and Gentlemen Broncos (2009), all of which they co-wrote and which were directed by Jared.
+(Nacho Libre was co-written with Mike White.)
+Jared also directed A Minecraft Movie (2025).
+For their film Ninety-Five Senses, they were nominated for the Academy Award for Best Animated Short Film.

-They also produced music videos for The Postal Service's third single, "We Will Become Silhouettes", and The Killers' Christmas charity single "Boots".
+They also produced music videos for The Postal Service's third single, "We Will Become Silhouettes", and the Killers' Christmas charity single "Boots".

-Personal life
+Personal lives

 Jerusha was born in Omaha, Nebraska, and Jared was born in Glendale, Arizona.
-Jared is a graduate of Burton Elementary School located in Kaysville, Utah, which he attended while living in Fruit Heights during his youth.
-He also attended Manhattan High School in Kansas for two years before transferring to Preston High School in Idaho, from which he graduated in 1997.
+Jared attended Manhattan High School in Kansas for two years before transferring to Preston High School in Idaho, from which he graduated in 1997.
 Many scenes from Napoleon Dynamite were filmed there.
 As a teenager Jared worked in film production with T. C. Christensen.

+The Hesses have four children.
+The family are members of the Church of Jesus Christ of Latter-day Saints.